CompGenomeLab/xr-ds-seq-snakemake/README.md

 | Warning: please add the path of the tool to your $PATH to be able to run boquila tool. |
 | --- |

-## Directory Structure (will be updated)
+## Directory Structure

 This workflow is prepared according to the [structure](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) recommended by Snakemake:

 - `config/`: contains the configuration files.

 - `logs/`: contains the log files of each step.
 This folder will automatically appear when you run the workflow.

-- `reports/`: contains the report files, which can be produced after the pipeline is over.
+- `reports/`: contains the report files, which can be produced after the workflow is over.

-- `resources/`: contains `samples/` where the raw XR and Damage-seq data are stored and `ref_genomes/` where the reference genome files are stored.
-Reference genome files can be automatically produced by the pipelines, if they are properly defined in the config files.
+- `resources/`: contains `samples/` where the raw XR-seq and Damage-seq data are stored and `ref_genomes/` where the reference genome files are stored.
+Reference genome files can be automatically produced by the workflows, if they are properly defined in the config files.

 - `results/`: contains the generated files and figures.
 This folder will automatically appear when you run the workflow.

 - `workflow/`: contains `envs/` where the environments are stored, `rules/` where the Snakemake rules are stored, and `scripts/` where the scripts used inside the rules are stored.

 ## Configuration file (will be updated)

-Before running the workflow, you should edit the configuration file.
+Before running the workflow, you should edit the configuration files.
+For both XR-seq and Damage-seq workflows, there are 2 configuration files:
+`config_(XR/DS)_initial.yaml` and `config_(XR/DS).yaml`.
+The configuration file with "_initial_" prefix shouldn't be modified by the user since they are containing configuration settings that are common for all XR-seq and Damage-seq experiments.
+For more detail about these configuration files, check out the readme file in `config/` directory.
+The parameters for "config_(XR/DS).yaml" as below:

+- `sample`:

+- `build`:

+- `species`:

+- `datatype`:

+- `release`:

+- `filter`:

 ## Usage (will be updated)